aletempiac/DES-cracker/project/REPORT.md

 The output key of the accumulator is then sent to each DES instance after being added an offset equal to the engine's index (within 0 to DES_NUMBER-1).
 Moreover, these 56-bits keys must be extended because the generic DES block takes as input a 64-bits key.
 Note that the bits added in the extension should be parity bits: since they are not used for the purpose of cracking the algorithm, they are set to 0.

 The DES engine has been designed according to the common scheme of the algorithm.
-Two pipeline registers are placed between the logic used at each round, except for the initial stage (after the IP permutation) and the final stage (before the FP permutation).
+A pipeline stage is placed between the logic used at each round, except for the initial stage (after the IP permutation) and the final stage (before the FP permutation).

+The outputs of every DES engine are the message ciphered with the last tried key and a 56-bits data called `cd16`.
+The latter is extracted from the component used for the round-key generation and it is needed to reconstruct the final solution.
+In particular, `cd16` is the concatenation of the 32-bits data resulting from the last shift of the key schedule algorithm.
+Thanks to a proprety of this algorithm, `cd16` is the same 56-bits key generated after the $`PC_1`$ permutation of the 64-bits input key.
+For this reason, we can apply to it a special function (that could be considered as the inverse of $`PC_1`$, except it directly gets rid of the parity bits) to retrieve the last tried 56-bits key.